 Under the Redundancy Payments Acts 1967-2007 a lay-off situation arises where your employer is unable to provide work for you, but believes this to be a temporary situation and gives you notification of the lay off before the work finishes.

-A short-time situation arises where, due to a reduction in the amount of work to be done, your pay or hours are less than half the normal weekly amount.
+A short-time situation arises where, due to a reduction in the amount of work to be done, your weekly pay is less than half your normal weekly pay or your hours worked are reduced to less than half the normal weekly working hours.
 This must be a temporary situation and your employer must notify you before the reduction starts.

 The employer should explain to the employees the reason for the lay off or short-time working and keep employees informed of the situation during this time.
 In both cases these must be temporary situations and your employer must notify you to this effect before they start.
 The best way to do this is by using Part A of form RP9 (pdf).
 If your employer fails to notify you of the lay off or short-time working, there could be a claim for statutory redundancy payment against your employer.

 Your employer can lay you off or put you on short time if it is in your contract of employment or if it is custom and practice in your workplace.Otherwise your employer should not lay you off or put you on short time without your agreement.
 However if you do not agree you may be made redundant.
 You can read more about your options if you do not agree to the lay off or short-time working in our document on being asked to reduce your pay or hours of work.